rerun-io/rerun/design/spatial_transforms.md

 The spatial topology is used to determine which (spatial) visualizers can be used in which contents.
-A 2D visualizer can only ever be applied to an entity when there is a valid transformation along the path of the entity to the space view's origin.
+A 2D visualizer can only ever be applied to an entity when there is a valid transformation along the path of the entity to the view's origin.

 Examples for invalid transformation paths are:
 * mismatched start space